Unseen University: Bursar

 Professor A.A.
-Dinwiddie, DM (7th), D.Thau., B.Occ., M.Coll. first appears in the nineth Discworld novel Faust Eric as a quiet, reserved person.
-He took the post of university treasurer because of his affinity for numbers.
-(The Archchancellor describes him as "one of those idiot servants") There was less competition for the role than for other faculty posts.
+Dinwiddie, DM (7th), D.Thau., B.Occ., M.Coll. first appears in the ninth Discworld novel Faust Eric as a quiet, reserved person.
+He took the post of university treasurer because of his affinity for numbers (the Archchancellor describes him as "one of those idiot servants").

 The previous Bursar, Spelter, was killed trying to save the library from destruction in Sourcery.
 Dinwiddie expected a relatively safe office to hold since nobody else actually wanted to be bursar and dreamed of spending the rest of his life quietly adding up rows of figures.
 Unfortunately, shortly after he became Bursar, Mustrum Ridcully became Archchancellor.
-Ridcully's personality wear away at the Bursar, whose idea of excitement is a soft-boiled egg, which ultimately leads to his sanity slowly evaporating, by the events of Reaper Man, the Bursar is almost completely insane.
+Ridcully's personality wore away at the Bursar, whose idea of excitement is a soft-boiled egg.
+During Moving Pictures, the Bursar led Unseen University's investigation of the Holy Wood influence and the resultant "clicks" industry, partnering with Ridcully as all other members of the faculty were interested in the new spectacle.
+With Ridcully's personality having caused the Bursar's sanity to slowly evaporate, the Bursar is almost completely insane by the events of Reaper Man, likely exacerbated by the resurrection of the late Windle Poons as a zombie.

 He keeps barely functional by experimental dosages of dried frog pills, though the effects are erratic.
 The pills are hallucinogens, the other wizards hope they will cause him to hallucinate being sane.
 An improper dose causes catatonia or disorganized schizophrenia.

 Hex temporarily inherited the Bursar's condition after having a "conversation" with him, until Archchancellor Ridcully remedied the matter by convincing the ant-run thinking engine it had just been administered "LOTS OF DRYD FRORG P¼LLS".
 The Bursar's insanity became a byword in Ankh-Morpork; "to go totally Bursar" is "to go totally doolally".

+In The Truth, the Bursar (whose name is revealed to be Professor A.A.
+Dinwiddie) is tasked with discussing with Gunilla Goodmountain a contract for printing stationery for Unseen University despite past objections of wizardry over the magical hazards of moveable type, seeming quite sane when in his element.
+However, in Unseen Academicals, Ponder Stibbons (effectively the right hand of Ridcully) mentions that he has taken on the Bursar's responsibilities due to him "regard[ing] the decimal point as a nuisance".